NeilLin1117/Anomaly-Detecting-Framework-Base-on-Deep-Spatial-Temporal-Graph-Model/README.md

 ```

 ### Global_GNN_reg<span></span>.py
-* training method is all to all.
+* Training method is all to all.

 Usage:
 ```